rhrhhrhr/MPC_ruih/README.md

 ## References
 This algorithm refers to the article [*`An Accelerated Dual Gradient-Projection Algorithm for Embedded Linear Model Predictive Control`*](https://ieeexplore.ieee.org/document/6426458) by Panagiotis Patrinos and Alberto Bemporad.
 You can read the [article](https://ieeexplore.ieee.org/document/6426458) for more details.
 ## Usage
-Please see [matrixTest](https://github.com/rhrhhrhr/MPC_ruih/blob/main/examples/matrixTest/matrixTest.ino) if you want to know how to use the Matrix class and see [mpcTest](https://github.com/rhrhhrhr/MPC_ruih/blob/main/examples/mpcTest/mpcTest.ino) for MPC class.
+Please see [matrixTest](https://github.com/rhrhhrhr/MPC_ruih/blob/main/examples/matrixTest/matrixTest.ino) if you want to know how to use the Matrix class and see [mpcTest](https://github.com/rhrhhrhr/MPC_ruih/blob/main/examples/mpcTest/mpcTest.ino) for MPCController class.
 ### Parameters of the Matrix class
 ```cpp
 uint32_t row, column;             // row and column of matrix 矩阵的行和列